zenml-io/zenml/examples/sagemaker_orchestration/README.md

 ```

 Additionally, you might have to clean up your cloud resources to avoid running
-costs for storage of artifacts, containers, metadata or secrets.
+costs for storage of artifacts, containers or secrets.

 # 📜 Learn more